auth0/docs/api-reference.md

 #### Updating a Connection

 For updates, you need to use the PUT operation.
-PUTs also work on a specific `connection` and therefore they need the entity `id`.
+PUTs also work on a specific `connection` and therefore they need the connection `name`.
 You will need to submit the entire entity as you intend it to be.

 #### Other resources

-* A [very simple](apiclient-node) (and unoptimized) client library for Node.js apps.
+* [Auth0 node module](node-auth0client).
+A simple client library for Node.js apps.